happyapplehorse/gptui/README.md

 first follow the instructions provided by open-interpreter to properly set up the environment and API.
 It is recommended to use this under the GPT-4 model.
 [^recommend_better_model]: Recommended for use with the GPT-4 model.
+[^token_cost]: Note: This feature may incur a significant token cost.

 # Compatibility
 GPTUI runs in a command line environment and is compatible with Linux, macOS, Windows and Android[^compatibility].